TheLogicMaster/Cranked/README.md

 - Finish C JSON decoding
 - Finish C Lua API
 - Test building on Windows/Mac
-- Create a testing framework to compare console output to the official simulator
+- Create a testing framework to compare console output to the official simulator (Graphics, Collisions)
 - Finish font-ends (Libretro core just crashes at the moment, Desktop has no features, Android only loads a test program)
 - Java library with native libs for Android app consumption
 - Ensuring that all resource reference counting is done correctly